Mvalentino92/Math_4_Glory/README.md

 **combo.java:** Calculates all possible combinations to reach a desired sum using a specified number of summands.
 It is in anticipation of calculating magic squares.
 The constraints are: The number of summands must be a perfect square of N, with 1-N, being the available numbers for the summands.
 All combinations must be unique.

 **rounding.java:** Takes a double as input, and returns a double rounded to the decimal place provided.

+**totient.java:** Euler's totient function.
+One method which prints a symetrical matrix of all of the GCD's computed.
+One method that simply returns the number of co-primes.